Egalitarian Relationship tool #3

 We want to teach children how to be authentic about their needs.
 We want them to say no to others when something doesn’t feel right.
 That learning can start with you.

 When something doesn’t feel right with you, the child is likely to sense this.
 When you allow it to continue despite your discomfort, this can feel confusing for a child.
-Children are not always under control of their own actions, so if you don’t take control of a situation (and they can’t take control of it), there is no one to set things right with the world.
+Children are not always under control of themselves, so if you don’t take control of a situation, there is no one to set things right with the world.

-If you feel uncomfortable imposing limits onto the child, there is a good reason for that.
-Limits aren’t for other people, they are for you.
+If you feel uncomfortable imposing limits onto the child, think of it another way: Limits aren’t for other people, they are for you.
 If a child starts to run into the street, it’s your job to take care of the concern that evokes in you.
 Run after them, grab their hand and get them to safety.
 That is for you, and it benefits the child.

-It may feel like a subtle shift from imposing limits on them to expressing limits of your own, but it can make a big difference in your own resolve and the child’s reception of the limit.
-This is because when you set a limit for what you can tolerate, you are communicating that you have a value that you uphold.
+It may feel like a subtle shift from imposing limits on them to expressing limits of your own.
+That shift can make a big difference, however, both in your own resolve and the child’s reception of the limit.
+This is because when you set a limit for what you can tolerate, you are communicating that you have a value to uphold.
 When you impose limits on a child, it just feels like you want to control them.

-Whenever you have a feeling of discomfort because the child has crossed a line, you can search for the value that you feel needs reinforcement in the situation.
-There is a reason that feeling is in you, and it has to do with a value being violated.
+Here's how to do it: whenever you have a feeling of discomfort because the child has crossed a line, there is a reason that feeling is in you, and it has to do with a value being violated.
 Identify the value, and you can find the lesson to offer the child.
-When you say no, pair it with the value to give the interaction purpose and to give the child a reason to care that is deeper than just you wanting something different than they do.
+When you say no, pair it with the value to give the interaction purpose.
+This gives the child a reason to care.

 Sometimes we find that the value being violated is a bias we did not realize we had.
-You might have said no because the value turned out to be, “because the child was disobeying me, the person with authority.”
-Here is an opportunity to evaluate the value's usefulness to you and to consider whether it is a value you want to teach.
+You might have said no because the value turned out to be, “because the child was disobeying me, undermining my authority.”
+Here is an opportunity to evaluate the value's usefulness to you and to consider whether it is something you want to teach.

 2) Respond to the Emotion, Not the Behavior